 The RS5100 LEDs light green and a beep sounds to indicate the barcode was decoded successfully.
+The captured data appears in the text field.

 Scanning with the RS6000 Bluetooth Ring Scanner

 Use the RS6000 Bluetooth Ring Scanner to capture barcode data.